CDC Panel Eliminates Long-Standing Newborn Vaccine Recommendation

 Mike Stewart/AP

-The Centers for Disease Control and Prevention Advisory Committee for Immunization Practices votes 8-3 to end its longstanding recommendation that newborns receive a vaccine against hepatitis B, which causes liver disease, within 24 hours of birth.
-Instead, the panel will only recommend infants born to mothers who have tested positive for hep B.
+The Centers for Disease Control and Prevention Advisory Committee on Immunization Practices voted 8-3 to end its long-standing recommendation that newborns receive a vaccine against hepatitis B, which causes liver disease, within 24 hours of birth.
+Instead, the panel will only recommend the vaccine for infants born to mothers who have tested positive for hepatitis b.

-Medical experts have warned that this targeted approach could result in missed infections, sow doubt in vaccines and that the hepatitis B vaccine poses little to no risk for infants.
+Medical experts have warned that this targeted approach could result in missed infections and sow doubt in vaccines, and they say that the hepatitis B vaccine poses little to no risk for infants.

-“It could certainly create a situation where we have more infections of hepatitis B in children in our community, which ultimately cost all of us, not just the families impacted, but will cost our community in terms of both infections as well as healthcare costs,” Raynard Washington, Health Director of Mecklenburg County, North Carolina, during a press conference earlier this week.
+“It could certainly create a situation where we have more infections of hepatitis B in children in our community, which ultimately cost all of us — not just the families impacted — but will cost our community in terms of both infections as well as health care costs,” Raynard Washington, the health director of Mecklenburg County, North Carolina, said during a press conference earlier this week.

-Over the two-day meeting, members of the panel argued that other peer nations, such as Denmark, do not recommend universal hep B vaccines for infants.
-But Denmark has a nationalized health care system that can more easily test pregnant women for the hepatitis B virus, medical experts say.
+Over the two-day meeting, members of the panel argued that other peer nations, such as Denmark, do not recommend universal hepatitis B vaccines for infants.
+But Denmark has a nationalized health care system that can more easily test pregnant women for the virus, medical experts say.